aloralabs/homepage/content/careers/senior-frontend-developer.md

 Are you a talented and experienced frontend engineer with expertise in React?
 Are you passionate about creating exceptional user experiences and driving frontend development?
 If so, we have an exciting opportunity for you to join our team as a Senior Frontend Engineer at Alora Labs.

 ### About Alora Labs
-Alora Labs is a leading technology company specializing in [briefly describe the company's products/services and mission].
+Alora Labs is a leading technology company specializing in IoT and custom software development.
 We are committed to innovation, quality, and delivering outstanding solutions to our clients.
 As a Senior Frontend Engineer, you will play a crucial role in shaping the future of our products, with a focus on React development.

 ### Responsibilities